Durgasravanipenumaka/CPP/Notes.md

 ```

  ## Constant member function :
- - A Constant member function is a function that cannot modigy any data member of the class.
+ - A Constant member function is a function that cannot modify any data member of the class.
  - Guarantees read-only access to object data.
  - Declared using const keyword after function definition.